Project-Metador/Metador-Alpha/README.md

 Questions?

-Feel free to leave a question in Gitter using the link below.
+Feel free to leave a question in Gitter using the link button below.
 You can check back at a later time to view the answer.

 [![Gitter](https://badges.gitter.im/TheMetador/MetadorAlpha.svg)](https://gitter.im/TheMetador/MetadorAlpha?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)